yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_nodejs.rst

 Search data
 -----------

-The API allows you to search |meshData| using a MongoDB expression.
+The API allows you to search a mesh collection using a MongoDB expression.

 The example below shows searching based where the first name starts with Rob.